jniluo15/jbcs_git_basics/README.md

 Lastly, flags can be added
 - `git remote -v` (git show remote(s) and be verbose(give more detail))

-Here is a table of our commonly used git commands that we've used in this course so far:
+Here is a table of commonly used git commands:

 | git | Argument | Flag(s)/Additional arguments | Description |
 |:---:|:-----------:|:-------:|:-----------:|